red-machine-games/goblin-base-server-bootstrap/README.md

 </p>

 <p align="center">
-  Goblin Base Server is an open source backend based on Node.js, Redis and MongoDB made for game/web/apps developers.
-It's scalable enough to cover thousands of requests per second, tens of thousands DAU, and provide comfortable realtime multiplayer for growing player base.
+  Goblin Base Server is an open-source backend based on Node.js, Redis and MongoDB made for game/web/apps developers.
+It's scalable enough to cover thousands of requests per second, tens of thousands DAU, and provide a comfortable realtime multiplayer for a growing player base.
 </p>

 ---

-This repository represents basic usage of Goblin Base Server implementing it with default configurations and default set of Cloud Functions.
+This repository represents basic usage of Goblin Base Server implementing it with default configurations and a default set of Cloud Functions.

 ## This is a good point to start working with Goblin Base Server